 WEB DESIGN II: CSS Responsive Web Design (3)

 A class building on students’ knowledge of HTML by learning to author in web design codes using best practices in CSS3 and HTML5.
 Topics include elements and attributes, integrating responsive design layout grids, font sizing, and image sizing.
 Additional integration of CSS3 and JQuery items will be explored, including sliders and animation options.
 Course may be taken twice for degree or certificate credit.
-Prerequisite: MART 130.
+Prerequisite: MART 130 or permission.

 ADVANCED WEB PROJECTS (3)